apollo-server-integrations/apollo-server-integration-aws-lambda/README.md

 ## Getting started: Lambda middleware

 Apollo Server runs as a part of your Lambda handler, processing GraphQL requests.
 This package allows you to easily integrate Apollo Server with AWS Lambda.
+This integration is compatible with Lambda's API Gateway V1 (REST) and V2 (HTTP).
+It doesn't currently claim support for any other flavors of Lambda, though PRs are welcome!

 First, install Apollo Server, graphql-js, and the Lambda handler package: